sympulsecz/energy-mlops-ws/README.md

 # energy-mlops-ws
-MLOps Workshop for Energy Sector
+MLOps Workshop for Energy Sector: a simple lightweight intro to "From IPython Notebook to Prod"

 Quickstart (Backend)
 - Install deps: `uv sync` (or `pip install -e .[dev]`)